Resolve another subgraph's fields

 Resolve the same entity field from different subgraphs

-By default, exactly one subgraph resolves each field in your supergraph schema, with exceptions like entity @key
+By default, exactly one subgraph resolves each field in your supergraph schema, with exceptions like entity @key fields.

 Sometimes, multiple subgraphs can resolve a specific entity field because they share access to a data store.